 - Downforce system controls with the GreenStar display application

 - A run page that allows operator to view relative population levels of all rows on one screen

 - Mapping of actual and target seed rates can be mapped in Operations Centers.

-- Reprogrammable utilizing controller area network (CAN) via Service ADVISOR™ diagnostics system or Service ADVISOR Remote with JDLink™ subscription
+- Reprogrammable utilizing controller area network (CAN) via Service ADVISOR™ diagnostics system or Service ADVISOR Remote with JDLink™ connectivity

 - User-configurable high fertilizer pressure alarm that allows the operator to be warned when fertilizer pressure reaches a specific level